 In an effort to make sure U.S. citizens are aware of any international security concerns in Mexico, the U.S. Department of State has been updating their travel warning about every eight months or so.
-The report was edited January 9, 2014, with little changes from its prior in July 2013.
+The report was edited May 5, 2015, with little changes from its prior.

-The follow states have no warning or advisories in effect*#.
+The follow states have no warning or advisories in effect, unless noted otherwise with an asterisk (*) or pound sign (#).
 For your convenience, we have highlighted the touristic destinations that can be found in those states.

-Cabo San Lucas, San Jose del Cabo, La Paz, Todos Santos, Isla Espiritu Santo, Loreto, Laguna San Ignacio, Magdelena Bay
+Cabo San Lucas, San Jose del Cabo, Todos Santos, Isla Espiritu Santo, Loreto, Laguna San Ignacio, Magdelena Bay

 Campeche: No advisory is in effect.

 Chiapas: No advisory is in effect.

 San Cristobal de las Casas, Tuxtla Gutiérrez, Comitán, Tapachula, Palenque, Yaxchilán, Bonampak, Toniná, Sumidero Canyon, San Juan Chamula, Zinacantan

 Acapulco, Zihuatanejo, Ixtapa